-The topic for Practice Problem 1 is Spread of Infectious Disease.
-The topic for Practice Problem 2 is Toxic Materials.
+The topic for Practice Problem 1 is Mission to Moon, Mars, and Beyond.
+The topic for Practice Problem 2 is Drones.

 On practice problem one, the workload requirements are reduced.
 Teams should submit booklets with eight challenges, one underlying problem, eight solution ideas, three criteria for evaluation, five solutions on the grid, and an action plan.
 If more is written in the booklet, only the components noted above will be evaluated.

 Practice Problems and Qualifying Problem team and individual work must be completed in competitors’ handwriting on the single sided 14 page (team)/10 page (individual) GIPS booklets.

 Qualifying Problem Protocols

 The topic of the Qualifying Problem is Food Loss & Waste.